jenkinsci/acceptance-test-harness/README.md

 it's own sandboxed workspace.

 All executed tests are screen recorded by default, but only videos of failing tests are persited to `target` directory.
-By default, vide file is named with the fully qualified test class name, minus sign (-) and the test method name.
+By default, video file is named with the fully qualified test class name, minus sign (-) and the test method name.

 If you want to persist all videos, the ones that succeeded too, you can set `RECORDER_SAVE_ALL` Java system property to true.